 Diplococci Bacteria: These bacteria are usually found in pairs as two joined cells.
-The name originates from the word diplo meaning double and coccus meaning berry.
-One example of diplococci strains is Neisseria gonorrhea.
+The name originates from the word diplo, meaning double, and coccus, meaning berry.
+One example of a diplococci strain is Neisseria gonorrhea.
 A typically gram-negative bacterium causes a sexually transmitted infection called gonorrhea.
 Another example of diplococcus strain is Moraxella catarrhalis that is a gram-negative bacterium that causes infections of the respiratory system.

 Tetrad Bacteria: They are formed when the bacterium divides into two planes to form a square of four bacteria called a tetrad.
 Examples of tetrad-forming bacteria are Aerococcus, a urinary tract pathogen, Pediococcus, and Tetragenococcus, both of which ferment foods.
 Aerococcus urinae is an emerging cause of urinary tract infections, which was previously thought to be non-pathogenic (i.e., harmless) and a clinically insignificant urinary contaminant.

 Staphylococci Bacteria: The term staphylococcus comes from the word Staphylo meaning grape-like clusters and coccus, meaning berry.
-The arrangement of staphylococci resembles cells aggregating in grape-like structure.
-These are universally present on mucous membranes and on the skin, usually characterized as gram-positive facultative aerobes.
-An important example is that of Staphylococcus aureus that is frequently implicated in food poisoning.
-It is found in the nose, respiratory tract and on the skin.
-Another example of this species is Staphylococcus epidermis that is normally found on the skin and is a part of the normal skin flora.
+The arrangement of staphylococci resembles cells aggregating in a grape-like structure.
+These are universally present on mucous membranes and the skin, usually characterized as gram-positive facultative aerobes.
+An important example is that of Staphylococcus aureus, which is frequently implicated in food poisoning.
+It is found in the nose, respiratory tract, and skin.
+Another example of this species is Staphylococcus epidermis, which is normally found on the skin and is a part of the normal skin flora.
 It is known to be non-pathogenic but can be rendered pathogenic (i.e., harmful) in immunosuppressed individuals.

 Streptococci Bacteria: The term streptococcus originates from the words “strepto” meaning chains and coccus, meaning berry.
-The arrangement of streptococcus resembles cells in chains, attached to one another.
+The arrangement of streptococcus resembles cells in chains attached.
 This species causes a variety of conditions in humans.
-An example of streptococci bacteria is Streptococcus pyogenes, known to cause rheumatic fever, tonsillitis, strep throat and other respiratory infections.
-Another example of this bacteria is Streptococcus bovis that causes urinary tract infections.
+An example of streptococci bacteria is Streptococcus pyogenes, known to cause rheumatic fever, tonsillitis, strep throat, and other respiratory infections.
+Another example of this bacteria is Streptococcus bovis, which causes urinary tract infections.